-General IELTS is taken when you want to take admission in a school, if you going to work in a country where English is the prime language, or in the case of migration, wherein, you are migrating to a country where English is primarily spoken.
-In any of the three cases, General IELTS is taken.
+General Test in IELTS is taken when you want to take admission in a school, if you going to work in a country where English is the prime language, or in the case of migration, wherein, you are migrating to a country where English is primarily spoken.
+In any of the three cases, IELTS test is taken.

-Since the purpose of General IELTS is to be able to survive in a country, you can expect the test with a similar bent.
-The format of General IELTS focuses more on the survival skills that are required to live on a day-to-day basis.
+Since the purpose of General test is to be able to survive in a country, you can expect the test with a similar bent.
+The format of General test focuses more on the survival skills that are required to live on a day-to-day basis.
 This includes interactions in society and work places.
-Those who are planning ahead for secondary education, training programs, and migration or work purposes must take the General IELTS exam.
-Usually, those migrating to Australia, Canada or New Zealand are supposed to take the General IELTS.
+Those who are planning ahead for secondary education, training programs, and migration or work purposes must take this exam.
+Usually, those migrating to Australia, Canada or New Zealand are supposed to take the IELTS test.
 However, some organizations may require you to take the Academic IELTS; in this case, you must verify regarding this, with your host organization (especially in the case of work/study).

 What are the Sections and Question Types in IELTS General Test?

-The General IELTS exam is divided into 4 parts; Reading, Writing, Speaking and Listening.
+The General test in IELTS is divided into 4 parts; Reading, Writing, Speaking and Listening.
 Let's look at all these four parts of the test.